Witiko/doctoral-thesis/main.md

-At ARQMath-1, we showed that *MIRMU-SCM* was more accurate than any other individual information retrieval system from our MIRMU team, including *MIRMU-MIaS* from the European digital mathematical library, which is based on the hard vector space model and does not use token embeddings.
+At ARQMath-1, we showed that *MIRMU-SCM* was more accurate than any other individual information retrieval system from our MIRMU team, including *MIRMU-MIaS* of the European Digital Mathematical Library, which is based on the hard vector space model and does not use token embeddings.
 This shows that using joint token embeddings of text and math from subword language models improves accuracy on math information retrieval.
 We also showed that